OctopusDeploy/docs/docs/getting-started.md

 ### Projects

 Octopus Deploy can manage the deployment of many applications across your organization.
-Projects within Octopus Deploy let you manage multiple software projects across different environments with deployment processes (the specific deployment steps) defined per project.
+Projects within Octopus Deploy let you manage multiple software projects across different environments with different deployment processes (the specific deployment steps) defined per project.

 A project in Octopus can consist of many deliverable components (e.g., web sites, micro services, and database scripts).
 It's usually helpful to think of Octopus projects in terms of business projects: if you have 5 developers working together on the "HR Portal rewrite" project, then that's probably a single project in Octopus.